QTNM/Electron-Tracking/examples/PhysicsValidationTest/README.md

 ## Notes

-Available physics lists are QTNMPhysicsList, EmStandardSS for a G4 single scattering example physics list and a Standard EM list from G4.
+Available physics lists are QTNMPhysicsList, G4EmStandardPhysicsSS for a G4 single scattering example physics list and a Standard EM list from G4.

 Change of physics list, some target materials and primary particle parameters is possible by macro.